Error Handling and Resilience¶

 Console.WriteLine($"Total Errors Recorded: {overallStats.TotalErrorsRecorded}");

-Integration with Graph Execution
+Integration with Graph Execution¶

-Error Handling Middleware
+Error Handling Middleware¶

 Integrate error handling with graph execution:

-// Configure error handling policy
+// Use a registry-backed error handling policy to centralize decisions.

 var errorHandlingPolicy = new RegistryBackedErrorHandlingPolicy(errorPolicyRegistry);

-// Configure graph executor with error handling
+// Create a graph executor configured with error handling and resource governance.

 var executor = new GraphExecutor("ResilientGraph", "Graph with error handling")